panuhorsmalahti/pml/README.md

 build step.

-Not every project can or wishes to do so, and HTML Imports is not a JavaScript module definition system, so IMD is an extremely lightweight way to use modules on top of imports.
+Not every project can or wishes to do so, and HTML Imports is not a JavaScript module definition system, so PML is an extremely lightweight way to use modules on top of imports.

 When the ES6 module loader spec is further along, we will look into ways of